-Inaugurated in 1995, the Israel National Trail (INT) is a 680 mile (1,100 km) trail that crosses the entire country of Israel from North to South, passing a variety of natural and human landscapes, exposing hikers to Israel’s many eco-systems and habitats.
+Inaugurated in 1995, the Israel National Trail (INT) is a 680-mile (1,100 km) trail that crosses the entire country of Israel from North to South, passing a variety of natural and human landscapes, exposing hikers to Israel’s many eco-systems and habitats.

 In 2012, National Geographic named the INT one of the “holy grails of hikes.”
 Its place among the top 20 epic hikes in the world has earned the INT great notoriety in the international community.

 The trail is marked with three stripes (white, blue, and orange) – The white stands for the snowy Hermon Mountain in the north and the orange symbolizes the desert in the south.
-So usually, when you are walking south to north, the white strip is on top, and vice versa – and takes an average of 50 days to complete.
+So usually, when you are walking south to north, the white strip is on top, and vice versa – and it takes an average of 50 days to complete.
 It does not enter the Golan Heights or the West Bank.

 The southern section of the trail passes through many isolated desert areas, in which there are no cities or infrastructure.
 Hikers can plant supplies of food and water at designated points on the trail before beginning the hike or order for the supplies to be delivered at a nominal cost.

-Also, hikers can seek help from Trail Angels – people that live on the trail or next to it and offer hikers a place to stay.
+Also, hikers can seek help from Trail Angels – people who live on the trail or next to it and offer hikers a place to stay.
 For example, at Kibbutz Yagur, a soldier leaves the key to her room for hikers who need a place to sleep and a farmer in Hadera forest offers sleeping quarters in exchange for a day’s work.
 Read more about that below.

 When to hike the Israel National Trail

-The recommended time to start is either March or October, when the temperatures are mild.
+The recommended time to start is either March or October when the temperatures are mild.
 Hikers planning to embark on the entire journey should prepare for a two-month hike, depending on their fitness level.
 One can choose whether to carry several days of supplies or to stock up in villages along the trail every day or two.

-The best hiking seasons in Israel are in the spring between March and May, and in the autumn between October and December.
+The best hiking seasons in Israel are in the spring between March and May and in the autumn between October and December.
 It is possible to walk some parts of the trail during the mild winters of Israel, but be careful.
 The mountain regions of Israel (up north) get cold and even snowy.
 In the southern Negev deserts, floods caused by winter rains are unpredictable and dangerous.

 During the fall, most hikers begin in the north to avoid the wet season in the mountains.
 In the spring, you may prefer to walk from south to north to avoid the extreme heat of the desert as the days get longer.